0xcert/framework/docs/connectors/ethereum-api.md

 }
 ```

-This is a list of all possible errors that can be thrown by the 0xcert framework.
-The list is split into two categories depending on where the error originates.
+This is a list of all possible errors that can be thrown by the 0xcert Framework.
+The list is split into two categories depending on the origin of the error.

 ### Framework errors